 Now that you know just how easy it is to use GigSmart to find and hire skilled workers on-demand, here is a recap of our top tips for managing your gig workers:

 The Gig location and arrival instructions always remain private until you’ve hired workers for your Gig.
 Once a worker is hired, the Gig address and arrival instructions will be available to them.

 It’s on the clock

 Worker payment is most-typically calculated using a gig clock.
 The timer starts as soon as the gig clock is started for each worker, and the gig will automatically end once the gig end time has been reached.

 The Get Workers app makes it easy to communicate with workers once they apply to your gig, all the way through gig completion.
 In addition, once a worker has been hired for your gig, you can use the in-app calling feature to safely contact them.
 (We’ll mask your phone number so your personal information remains private.)
 No matter which method you prefer (texting or calling) we recommend double-confirming all of the details of your gig so that your workers can do a great job.

 If you have a worker who needs to take a break, get some food, or take care of something off the clock, their gig clock can be paused.
 The worker can pause their clock or you can pause their clock at any time.

 You can edit that

-If you need any help, our support team is ready to assist you at firstname.lastname@example.org.
+If you need any help or have any questions, our support team is ready to assist you at firstname.lastname@example.org.